tleach/tleach.github.io/_posts/2015-04-15-your-colleagues-are-not-the-same-as-your-friends.md

 ---
 layout: post
 title:  Your work friends aren't the same as your personal friends
-subtitle: Managing work friendships the same way you do personal friendships is common and preventable misstep
+subtitle: Managing work friendships the same way you do personal friendships is a common and preventable misstep
 categories: management
 tags: management feedback relationships
 header-img: